Andrea-Augello/Binary-calculator/README.md

 With the values to write into GPPUD being 1 to enable Pull Down control and 2 to enable Pull Up control, moreover, there is no way to check what is the current pull for a pin.

-The new model, however, uses the opposite convention to indicate the pull, and the procedure requires a single step, analogous to the one used to select the alternate functions.
+The new model, however, uses the opposite convention to indicate the pull, which is the same one used by STM32F446xx MCUs[@STM32F446xx]:
-The GPPUPDN0, GPPUPDN1, GPPUPDN2, and GPPUPDN3 registers, located starting from the 0xFE2000E4 memory address, hold the information on the current pull for each pin.

-Each of the 54 GPIO pins (except the 3rd and 5th which are pulled high by default and cannot be brought down) can have the internal pull set to high, low or have no pull at all.
-The PUD{n} field determines the pull of the nth GPIO pin.
-The pull is maintained on restart.

  Value  Action
 ------- -------